- As low as $243/Night

 About the Area

 Pigeon Point, a neighborhood in Beaufort, is home to this cottage.
-The area's natural beauty can be seen at Henry C. Chambers Waterfront Park and Port Royal Skateboard Park, while USCB Center for the Arts and Beaufort Museum are cultural highlights.
+The area's natural beauty can be seen at Henry C. Chambers Waterfront Park and Spanish Moss Trail, while USCB Center for the Arts and Beaufort Museum are cultural highlights.
 Discover the area's water adventures with jet skiing, kayaking, and snorkeling nearby, or enjoy the great outdoors with cycling.

 Special Instructions